 Are interviews required for all applicants?
 Do they need to be on campus?

 Interviews are required for all applicants in Design, Production Technology and Management (PTM) and the John Wells Directing Program.
-Those applying in Dramatic Writing will be interviewed by request.
+Those applying in Dramatic Writing will be interviewed at our request.

-Students in the Design and Production Technology and Management (PMT) must attend a final interiew in Pittsburgh, unless severe monetary constraints do not allow for travel.
-Offers for Admission will follow the final interview.
-Ideally, you should stay long enough to attend several classes and spend some time getting to know graduate students as well as the faculty.
+Students in the Design and Production Technology and Management (PTM) must attend a final interview in Pittsburgh, unless severe monetary constraints do not allow for travel.
+Offers of admission will follow the final interview.
+We strongly encourage a visit to campus; ideally, you should stay long enough to attend several classes and spend some time getting to know graduate students as well as the faculty.

 How early can I schedule an interview?